Should Photovoltaic Panels Be a Home Requirement?

 Possible Grid Issues

 Another reason that people feel this policy is a bad idea is the current grid infrastructure.
-Because California has already had grid issues, some weary that more solar will make it worse.
+Because California has already had grid issues, some worry that more solar will make it worse.

-Because excess solar goes on the grid at the same time it can create an overload of electricity.
-This would cause grid failure to occur more frequently if smart grid technology isn’t in place. which would evenly distribute the excess solar power produced during the day.
+Because excess solar goes on the grid at the same time, it can create an overload of electricity.
+This would cause grid failure to occur more frequently if smart grid technology isn’t in place.
+This would evenly distribute the excess solar power produced during the day.

 Solar’s Impact on the Housing Market

-Last although not the least of the concerns people have, is the impact increased solar installations will have on the housing market.
+Last, though not least, of the concerns people have is the impact increased solar installations will have on the housing market.
 Studies have shown that solar arrays increase the value of homes.